WalletConnect/walletconnect-docs/docs/specs/servers/keys/keys-server-api.md

 }
 ```

-### Resolve Encryption Key
+### Resolve Invite Key

-Used to get an encryption key for an account
+Used to get an invite key for an account

-`GET /encryption/resolve`
+`GET /invite/resolve`

 Query Params: